 Wearing straps can be used to get through some heavier deadlift sets, but try to use them as a last resort if you are having grip issues.
 If you use straps constantly, then you are not training your grip in the specific way needed to get stronger.

-With that said, almost every top lifter has a set of lifting straps in their gym bag.
+With that said, almost every top lifter has a set of lifting straps or figure 8 lifting straps in their gym bag.
 These are different from lifting hooks.
 Learn the difference between lifting straps vs lifting hooks.

 Other Important Grip Factors to Consider